 Even in Sheffield, where the Co-operative Party quickly gained a foothold, a significant minority of Society members opposed the speed with which the Brightside and Carbrook Co-operative Society shifted towards political engagement.
 The local Party grew out of the Brightside and Carbrook Co-operative Society Political Council, established in January 1918.
 A year later, in March 1919, a Liberal organised "coalition committee" launched a successful coup of the Society executive with the intent of removing it from politics.
 However, those who held a "whole-hearted commitment to political activity" (Adams, 1987, p.
 61) soon regained control.
-It was only after the 1920 Budget proposed a Co-operative Society, rescinded the previous resolutions its executive had passed opposing political activity.
+It was only after the 1920 Budget proposed a Co-operation Profits Tax that the other major Sheffield Society, the Sheffield & Ecclesall Co-operative Society, rescinded the previous resolutions its executive had passed opposing political activity.
 By 1922, the Sheffield Co-operator's inaugural year, both societies favoured political activity (Adams, 1987, p.
 65).